 The Main Campus of the University of St. Francis is in the Cathedral Areas Preservation District, amidst some of the city’s most elegant and historic homes, and within easy walking distance of the Cathedral of St. Raymond.

 The campus is 35 miles southwest from Chicago.
-Downtown Joliet and its Metra station are just minutes away, along with the university’s downtown campus, which houses the Arts and Design Department at the historic Rialto Square Theatre building, the USF art gallery, located street side at the corner of Van Buren and Scott streets, and St. Bonaventure Hall (formerly the Mode Building) housing the History, Criminal Justice, and Political Science department, along with room for the College of Business and Health Administration.
+Downtown Joliet and its Metra station are just minutes away, along with the university’s downtown campus, (St. Bonaventure Campus) which houses the Arts and Design Department at the historic Rialto Square Theatre building, the USF art gallery, located street side at the corner of Van Buren and Scott streets, and the Robert W. Plaster Free Enterprise Center (formerly the Mode Building) housing the History, Criminal Justice, and Political Science department, along with room for the College of Business and Health Administration.

 Tower Hall, the main academic building built in 1922, is the iconic image of the university.
 At the front of Tower Hall is a statue of Mother Alfred Moes, founder of the Sisters of St. Francis.
 The statue welcomes guests to campus and reminds all of the sisters’ many contributions to the Joliet community.
 Tower Hall’s main entrance at Circle Drive is marked by a statue of St. Francis, the institution’s patron saint.
 Just inside the Circle Drive entrance is the Welcome Center.